Catalogue of Flat-Band Stoichiometric Materials: Introduction

-Our classification and predictions take into account the fact that not all flat bands are created equal.
-Extremely localized orbitals - or large unit cells with well separated atoms - can easily give rise to mundane flat atomic bands (FAB), as the kinetic energy is suppressed by the vanishing overlap between atomic wavefunctions, as schematically shown in Fig.~\ref{fig:mainfig1}(a).
+In the present article and its accompanying Supplementary Information (SI), we address for the question of predicting and classifying all the flat bands in all the stoichiometric crystals currently present in nature, keeping in mind that not all flat bands are created equal.
+Extremely localized orbitals - or large unit cells with well-separated atoms - can easily give rise to mundane flat atomic bands (FAB), as the kinetic energy is suppressed by the vanishing overlap between atomic wavefunctions, as schematically shown in Fig.~\ref{fig:mainfig1}(a).
 The FAB is very common in layered and heavy fermion systems.
-At the opposite side of the spectrum are the flat topological bands (FTB) created by completely extended wavefunctions (such as is the case in TBG), as shown in the schematic Fig.~\ref{fig:mainfig1}(b), where the quenching of the kinetic energy arises from interference effects despite large electron orbital overlaps and hopping.
+At the opposite side of the spectrum are the flat topological bands (FTB) created by completely extended wavefunctions (such as is the case in TBG), as shown in the schematic Fig.~\ref{fig:mainfig1}(b).
+(See \sirefappflatbandtopology\ for a more detailed discussion of the FAB and FTB.)
+There, the quenching of the kinetic energy arises from interference effects despite large electron orbital overlaps and hopping.
 The latter type of bands can host many exotic quantum phenomena, including magnetism, fractional quantum Hall effect at zero field \cite{tang2011high,neupert2011fractional,sheng2011fractional,regnault2011fractional}, unconventional superconductivity \cite{cao2018unconventional,balents2020superconductivity,peri2021fragile}, non-Fermi liquid behavior \cite{kumar2021flat} and anomalous Landau level beyond the Onsager’s rule \cite{rhim2020quantum}.
 Such topological bands can enhance the superfluid weight in twisted bilayer graphene \cite{xie2020topology, peotta2015superfluidity} and could lead to high-temperature superconductivity.
-Ideal FTB near the Fermi level in crystalline materials have not yet been found; the only experimentally found FTBs are in the engineered TBG, which exhibits fascinating quantum behaviors \cite{cao2018unconventional,cao2018correlated,yankowitz2019tuning,lu2019superconductors, wu2021chern}.
-A third type, the flat obstructed atomic band (FOAB) lies at the interface between the polar opposites FAB and FTB: while the electron's symmetric Wannier function can be localized in real space, the Wannier center is pinned and centered at an empty site \cite{QuantumChemistry} and hence delocalized from the atomic sites, as illustrated in Fig.~\ref{fig:mainfig1}(c).
-In this work, we classify all the predicted flat bands by their topological character.
-(See Appendix \ref{app:flatbandtopology} for more discussion of the FAB and FTB.)
+Ideal FTB near the Fermi level in crystalline materials has not yet been found; the only experimentally found FTBs are in the engineered TBG.
+A third type, the flat obstructed atomic band (FOAB) lies at the interface between the polar opposites FAB and FTB: while the electron's symmetric Wannier function can be localized in real space, the Wannier center is pinned and centered at an empty site \cite{QuantumChemistry,xu2021filling} and hence delocalized from the atomic sites, as illustrated in Fig.~\ref{fig:mainfig1}(c).